Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

 Due to the assumptions (A4)-(A6), Definition \ref{def_partiallyinteractive} implies that the joint $\alpha$-cut $S_{\alpha}^{\tilde{\bf z}}$ of partially interactive fuzzy variables is a strict subset of the Cartesian product of the marginal $\alpha$-cuts, that is, $S_{\alpha}^{\tilde{\bf z}} \subsetneq \prod_{i=1}^n S_{\alpha}^{\tilde{z}_i}$, $\, \forall \alpha \in [0,1]$.
 Moreover, it cannot be mapped into a one-dimensional interval.
 In practice the joint $\alpha$-cuts of partially interactive variables are geometrically more complicated than those of non-interactive and fully interactive variables.
 Efficient fuzzy computation in the case of partial interaction is a challenging task due to the need for solving constrained optimization problems over complicated joint $\alpha$-cuts.
 We refer to \cite{Scheerlinck_etal:14} for the treatment of particular types of partial interaction using triangular norms.

 Importantly, partial interaction does not often occur in hybrid fuzzy-stochastic modeling, and hence we may not need to treat this case in a hybrid fuzzy-stochastic framework.
 Full interaction may however occur in hybrid fuzzy-stochastic models.
 An example is when the uncertain parameter is characterized by a random variable with fuzzy statistical moments using a set of measurement data.
 Since the moments are directly related to each other, i.e. higher moments are obtained from lower moments, the fuzzy moments may be fully interactive; see Section \ref{sec:numerics2}.
-Another example, which may occur even in a pure fuzzy framework, is when we perform mathematical operations on two functions with the same fuzzy arguments.
-In this case the two fuzzy functions are fully interactive.
+Another example, which may occur even in a pure fuzzy framework, is when we perform mathematical operations on two functions with the same fuzzy arguments; see Section \ref{sec:F3} for the definition of fuzzy functions.
+In this case the outputs of the two fuzzy functions are fully interactive.

 Although in a hybrid framework we often face non-interactive and/or fully interactive fuzzy variables, we note that the mathematical definitions and results in the present paper are independent of the type of interaction between fuzzy variables.
 In the rest of the paper whenever the type of interaction between fuzzy variables is not specified, the fuzzy variables are understood as general fuzzy variables in ${\mathcal F}({\bf Z})$.